lighttransport/tinyusdz/README.md

 * C++14 compiler
   * [x] gcc 4.9 or later
   * [x] Visual Studio 2019 or later.
-2022 recommends.
+2022 recommended.
-    * You can use `CMakePresets.json`, but seems troublesome in 2022.
-We recommend to use `vcsetup.bat` to setup .sln for a while.
+    * You can use `CMakePresets.json`, but seems a bit troublesome in VS2022 https://github.com/lighttransport/tinyusdz/pull/182#issuecomment-2236676598 .
+If you encounter an issue, use `vcsetup.bat` to setup .sln for a while.
     * [x] Can be compiled with standalone MSVC compilers(Build Tools for Visual Studio 2019)
   * [x] clang 3.4 or later https://clang.llvm.org/cxx_status.html
   * [x] llvm-mingw(clang) supported